Edictum

 Observe Mode

-Test contracts in production without denying any tool calls:
+Test rules in production without blocking any tool calls:

-Calls that would be denied are logged as CALL_WOULD_DENY audit events but allowed to proceed.
-Review the audit trail, tune contracts, then switch to enforce.
+Calls that would be blocked are logged as CALL_WOULD_DENY audit events but allowed to proceed.
+Review the decision log, tune rules, then switch to enforce.

 See observe mode for the full workflow.